haskell-works/blog/drafts/2018-07-26-draft-post.md

 We haven't talked about the implications this has for whole document or streaming parsers either.

-Nor have we discussed how to build rank-select bit-strings and then use them to parse the document in a way that is competitive with traditional parsers.
+Nor have we discussed how to build rank-select bit-strings efficiently and then use them to parse the document in a way that is competitive with traditional parsers.